jannispaul/webflow-utils/readme.md

 ## Marquee

 Marquee script to animate list.
-Uses CSS animations with some improvement needed for Safari.
+Uses CSS animations with some improvements needed for Safari.
 No dependencies.

 **Required attributes:**

-- `data-marquee-element="list"` On the list element to be animated. **Don`t** use `grid` but `flex` as the contained items get duplicated.
+- `data-marquee-element="list"` On the list element to be animated.

 **Optional attributes:**

 - `data-marquee-speed="40"` speed of the marquee in seconds (default is 40)
+- `data-marquee-speed-tablet="20"` speed of the marquee on tablet 991px and down
+- `data-marquee-speed-landscape="10"` speed of the marquee on landscape 767px and down
+- `data-marquee-speed-mobile="5"` speed of the marquee on mobile 479px and down
 - `data-marquee-hover="pause"` to pause on hover (default is false)
 - `data-marquee-direction="reverse"` to reverse the animation (default is right to left)